Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/employment.md

 Dive Toss uses WRCS radar tracking, in conjunction with other aircraft sensors, to calculate the release solution in real time.
-The target can be approached from any direction, airspeed, and dive angle, and the WRCS computes the proper release point relative to the the acquired track, munition drag coefficient setting, and any release advance control input (in conjunction with AWRU settings).
+The target can be approached from any direction, airspeed, and dive angle, and the WRCS computes the proper release point relative to the acquired track, munition drag coefficient setting, and any release advance control input (in conjunction with AWRU settings).

-To perform a Dive Toss attack, the radar must be set in AIR-GRD mode, with a 5 or 10 mile range setting.
+To perform a Dive Toss attack, the radar must be set in AIR-GRD mode, with a 5 or 10-mile range setting.
 Once set, the pilot initiates the attack with the Optical Sight in Air-to-Ground mode, and the reticle automatically cages in elevation along the RBL.
 The pilot then selects DT on the Delivery Mode Knob, places Weapon Selector Knob in BOMBS, and selects the desired Interval and